Skip to content

 • include:_spf.salesforce.com, sendgrid.net, mailchimp.com, servers.mcsv.net → 1 to 2 each.

-Add it up: you easily exceed twelve or thirteen resolutions.
+Added up, the total easily exceeds twelve or thirteen resolutions.
 Result: PermError, and all of that business's mail — including its real invoices via Salesforce — risks quarantine.

 The fix takes two moves.
-First, servers.mcsv.net and mailchimp.com are duplicates (same provider): remove one.
-Then move marketing (Mailchimp) to a news.company.com subdomain with its own SPF.
+First, servers.mcsv.net and mailchimp.com are duplicates (same provider): one goes.
+Then marketing (Mailchimp) moves to a news.company.com subdomain with its own SPF.
 The root domain drops back to six or seven resolutions, under the limit, and each stream keeps its budget.
 No legitimate mail lost, and no more PermError.

 Five ways to get back under the limit